 The Illegal Dump Crews play an integral part in removing reported dump sites in a timely manner, which reduces the negative impact on the surrounding community and discourages others from adding materials to the site.
 In addition, they also assist the Environmental Investigation Unit and Litter Abatement Team with large jobs and provide storm debris collection when needed.
 Having full crews and operational equipment obviously effects productivity.
-The percent of staff and equipment present and operational for 2019 is as follows: January (47%), February (78%), March (58%), April (75%), May (80%), June (64%), July (59%), August (46%), September (58%) and October (73%).
-In October the Illegal Dump Crew removed 229.45 tons of material from 628 sites.
+The percent of staff and equipment present and operational during the last 12 months is as follows: February (78%), March (58%), April (75%), May (80%), June (64%), July (59%), August (46%), September (58%), October (73%), November (83%), December (77%) and January (63%) - 1 to 3 trucks were in the shop for repairs.
+In January the Illegal Dump Crew removed 245.3 tons of material from 491 sites.

-ILLEGAL DUMPING - FIVE YEAR MONTHLY AVERAGE
+ILLEGAL DUMPING - 5 YEAR MONTHLY AVERAGE